BroadbandForum/yang/docs/typst-template.typ

                            content}
 // XXX need to review this
 #let bbf-ebnf = bbf-code

+// XXX using spacing here should be the same, but it doesn't seem to work
+#let bbf-nobreak = block.with(breakable: false, above: 0.6em, below: 0.6em)

 // alerts
 #let bbf-alert(width: 100%, inset: 0.5em, radius: 0.3em, color: black,